 Exhibit Number Description

-1.1† Form of Underwriting Agreement
+1.1 Form of Underwriting Agreement

-2.1†† Agreement and Plan of Merger, dated as of April 2, 2004, by and among Perficient, Inc., Perficient Genisys, Inc., Genisys Consulting, Inc. and certain shareholders of Genisys Consulting, Inc.
+2.1† Agreement and Plan of Merger, dated as of April 2, 2004, by and among Perficient, Inc., Perficient Genisys, Inc., Genisys Consulting, Inc. and certain shareholders of Genisys Consulting, Inc.

-2.2††† Agreement and Plan of Merger, dated as of June 18, 2004, by and among Perficient, Inc., Perficient Meritage, Inc., Meritage Technologies, Inc., and Robert Honner, as Stockholder Representative
+2.2†† Agreement and Plan of Merger, dated as of June 18, 2004, by and among Perficient, Inc., Perficient Meritage, Inc., Meritage Technologies, Inc., and Robert Honner, as Stockholder Representative

 2.3# Asset Purchase Agreement, dated as of December 17, 2004, by and among Perficient, Inc., Perficient ZettaWorks, Inc. and ZettaWorks LLC

 4.1+ Specimen Certificate for shares of common stock

 4.2+ Warrant granted to Gilford Securities Incorporated

 4.3++ Form of Common Stock Purchase Warrant

 4.4## Form of Common Stock Purchase Warrant

+4.5### Form of Warrant

-5.1† Opinion of Vinson & Elkins LLP
+5.1 Opinion of Vinson & Elkins LLP

-23.1 Consent of Ernst & Young LLP
+23.1 Consent of BDO Seidman, LLP

 23.2 Consent of Ernst & Young LLP

+23.3 Consent of Ernst & Young LLP

-23.3 Consent of Grant Thornton LLP
+23.4 Consent of Grant Thornton LLP

-23.4 Consent of BKD, LLP
+23.5 Consent of BKD, LLP

-23.5† Consent of Vinson & Elkins LLP (included in Exhibit 5.1 hereto)
+23.6 Consent of Vinson & Elkins LLP (included in Exhibit 5.1 hereto)

-24.1 Power of Attorney (included on the signature page hereto)
+24.1+++ Power of Attorney

-^{} Filed herewith.
+Filed herewith.

-- † To be filed by Amendment or as an exhibit to a report filed under the Securities Exchange Act of 1934 and incorporated by reference to this Registration Statement. - †† Previously filed with the Securities and Exchange Commission as an Exhibit to our Current Report on Form 8-K filed on April 16, 2004 and incorporated herein by reference. - ††† Previously filed with the Securities and Exchange Commission as an Exhibit to our Current Report on Form 8-K filed on June 23, 2004 and incorporated herein by reference. - # Previously filed with the Securities and Exchange Commission as an Exhibit to our Current Report on Form 8-K filed on December 22, 2004 and incorporated by reference herein. - ## Previously filed with the Securities and Exchange Commission as an Exhibit to the Company's Current Report on Form 8-K filed on July 18, 2002 and incorporated herein by reference. - + Previously filed with the Securities and Exchange Commission as an Exhibit to our Registration Statement on Form SB-2 (File No. 333-78337) declared effective on July 28, 1999 by the Securities and Exchange Commission and incorporated herein by reference. - ++ Previously filed with the Securities and Exchange Commission as an Exhibit to the Company's Current Report on Form 8-K filed on January 17, 2002 and incorporated herein by reference.
++ Previously filed with the Securities and Exchange Commission as an Exhibit to our Current Report on Form 8-K filed on April 16, 2004 and incorporated herein by reference.

+++ Previously filed with the Securities and Exchange Commission as an Exhibit to our Current Report on Form 8-K filed on June 23, 2004 and incorporated herein by reference.

++++ Previously filed.

+Previously filed with the Securities and Exchange Commission as an Exhibit to our Current Report on Form 8-K filed on December 22, 2004 and incorporated by reference herein.

+Previously filed with the Securities and Exchange Commission as an Exhibit to the Company's Current Report on Form 8-K filed on July 18, 2002 and incorporated herein by reference.

+Previously filed with the Securities and Exchange Commission as an Exhibit to our Registration Statement on Form S-3 (File No. 333-117216) filed on July 8, 2004.

++ Previously filed with the Securities and Exchange Commission as an Exhibit to our Registration Statement on Form SB-2 (File No. 333-78337) declared effective on July 28, 1999 by the Securities and Exchange Commission and incorporated herein by reference.

+++ Previously filed with the Securities and Exchange Commission as an Exhibit to the Company's Current Report on Form 8-K filed on January 17, 2002 and incorporated herein by reference.